parit2015/Machine-Learning/naive-Bayes/README.md

 **Reference** [ https://en.wikipedia.org/wiki/Naive_Bayes_classifier ]

 # Background
-Naive Bayes one of the *fastest probablistic classification* techniques, originated from Bayes theorem.
+Naive Bayes is one of the *fastest probablistic classification* techniques, originated from Bayes theorem.
 This technique leverages the conditional probability formula with an assumptions on the predictors(i.e features) being *conditionaly independent*.

 It utilizes the conditional probability formula, where we calculate the probability of getting a class, given the vector of word as part of training step.